Facundo-Barbera/JavaScriptLearningJournal/Hello world/hello world.md

 console.log("Hello World!")
 ```

-And invoked it in the HTML page inside the body:
+And invoked it in the HTML page inside the body (and made the background black):
 ```html
 <!-- load the JS file. -->
 <script src="index.js"></script>